 The world’s largest single-site solar power plant, Noor Abu Dhabi began commercial operations in April 2019.
-Located at Sweihan, Abu Dhabi, it covers an area of 8 kilometres and features 3.2 million solar panels.
+Located at Sweihan, Abu Dhabi, it covers an area of 8 square kilometres and features 3.2 million solar panels.
 The plant produces approximately 1.2 gigawatts of power, reducing reliance on the usage of natural gas for electricity generation resulting in a carbon footprint reduction of 1 million metric tons per year, which is equivalent to taking 200,000 cars off the road.

 Noor Abu Dhabi is EWEC’s first significant project that uses sustainable technology and is also a key milestone in the transformation of the energy sector.
 Beyond size, Noor Abu Dhabi broke another record at the time of bid submission in September 2016, attracting the world’s most competitive tariff of 8.888 fils/kWh.

 Abu Dhabi National Energy Company (TAQA) owns 60 percent of the project with Marubeni Corporation and JinkoPower each holding 20 percent.